Naloxone kits now available via post - click here.

 Harm Minimisation in Australia

-Harm minimisation was adopted by Australia during the HIV/AIDS crisis which began in the 1980’s.
-It was not until 1998, however, that the Federal Government recognised Harm Minimisation as its national drug policy and this approach is recognised internationally as best practice to this day.
+Harm reduction was adopted by Australia during the HIV/AIDS crisis which began in the 1980’s and this approach is still recognised internationally as best practice to this day.
+It was not until 1998, however, that the Federal Government formulated Harm Minimisation as its national drug policy.

 Supply Reduction